7 Medicinal and Edible Weeds

 Medicinal and edible weeds?!
 But a weed is just a useless nuisance, right?

 Technically, a weed is simply any plant that's growing where you don't want it to.
-You might be surprised to learn that identifying weeds in your own yard can actually be beneficial.
+Identifying the good weeds in your own yard can actually be beneficial.
 Not only does it (hopefully) stop you from praying toxic herbicides around, it also gives you another strategy to save money on organic food.

 There are three main ways these plants can be used: